hazaelsan/ssh-relay/README.md

 ## Components

-It's possible to host the Cookie Server and the SSH Relay on the same host, but in that case you'll need a reverse proxy (e.g., `nginx`) to route requests accordingly.
+NOTE: It's possible to host the Cookie Server and the SSH Relay on the same host, but in that case you'll need a reverse proxy (e.g., `nginx`) to route requests accordingly.

 ### Cookie Server